UKHomeOffice/central-operations-platform/docs/developer-onboarding.md

 ## 9. AWS

-Some developers will require AWS credentials. _TBC_
+Some developers will require AWS credentials.
+Follow the AWS IAM & New User/Account Request How To on confluece located here https://collaboration.homeoffice.gov.uk/pages/viewpage.action?pageId=100319746

 ## x.
 Home Office Confluence